Skip to contents

 • permutation: Each variable is assessed separately by randomly permuting the variable’s values and then determining how much the model’s performance changes.
 The worse the model’s performance after permuting the values of a given variable, the more important the variable.
 This technique is flexible, intuitive, and frequently used.
 It also has several known limitations

-You can supply your own R function to estimate out-of-bag error when using negation or permutation importance (see oob vignette)
+You can supply your own R function to estimate out-of-bag error (see oob vignette) or to estimate out-of-bag variable importance (see orsf_vi examples)

 Partial dependence (PD)